rust-console/gba/book/src/ch03/gba_prng.md

 (so 32->16 gives 16).
 However, if your output size _has_ to the the same as your input size, the PCG family is still up to the task.

-* **RXS:** An xorshift by a random (input-dependent) amount.
-* **M:** A multiply by a fixed constant.
-* **XS:** An xorshift by a fixed amount.
-This improves the bits in the lowest third of bits using the upper third.

-For this part, wikipedia doesn't explain as much of the backing math, and honestly even [the paper itself](http://www.pcg-random.org/pdf/hmc-cs-2014-0905.pdf) also doesn't quite do a good job of it.
-However, rejoice, the wikipedia article lists what we should do for 32->32, so we can just cargo cult it.

 ```rust
 pub fn pcg32_rxs_m_xs(seed: &mut u32) -> u32 {
   *seed = seed.wrapping_mul(32310901).wrapping_add(5);